Rust GPU

 The Rust GPU compiler backend emits code compatible with Vulkan, ensuring your code runs across a wide range of devices and vendors.

-If instead you wish to stick to the NVIDIA ecosystem, stay tuned as the Rust CUDA project is in the process of being rebooted and possibly integrated with Rust GPU.
+If instead you wish to stick to the NVIDIA-only ecosystem, stay tuned as the Rust CUDA project is in the process of being rebooted and possibly integrated with Rust GPU.

 Modern and Unified